Last updated on June 8, 2022

 CU2J is the first step in creating a sustainable pipeline of skilled workforce for the transportation industry, which is critical to maintain safe roads in Texas.
-To ensure success, CU2J includes a variety of local partners such as community organizations, education agencies, and industry employers.
+To ensure success, CU2J includes a variety of local partners such as community organizations, education agencies and industry employers.
 For more information, visit TxDOT’s ConnectU2Jobs web site.
 WorkForce Solutions of Greater Dallas partners with TxDOT and Dallas College to help make the TxDot ConnectU2Jobs program possible.

 Seamster was previously enrolled at the University of Mary Hardin-Baylor where he studied criminal justice and played football for two years.
 However, at the end of his sophomore year he decided to return home to help his mother raise his five younger siblings.
 He got a job at Amazon, but never let go of his dream of going back to college.

 “(College) was a really great experience.
 I really wish I could have finished.
 I would love to go back and complete everything I need to do, but overall, I enjoyed it.
 It was a pretty great experience,” he said.